 My Volunteer Work & Professional Affiliations

 I have given back to the community by volunteering at legal clinics.
 For many years I volunteered at expungement clinics held by the San Diego Clean Slate Program and the San Diego County Public Defender’s Office where I worked one-on-one with individuals who needed legal assistance in cleaning up their criminal records to enable them to obtain employment, housing, and to build a better future for themselves and their family.
 I have also volunteered helping individuals file domestic violence restraining orders.
 I marched in the Innocence March with the California Innocence Project to seek exoneration for individuals wrongfully convicted, and traveled with the Border Angels to the Ocotillo desert to leave life-saving water along migrant crossing routes.

-I do service projects with my family through the San Diego Food Bank, Kitchens for Good, Friends & Family Community Connection, Project Concern International, and The Surfrider Foundation.
+My family and I do service projects with Promises2Kids, San Diego Food Bank, Kitchens for Good, Project Concern International, and The Surfrider Foundation.
 I served on the Children’s Committee of The Del Mar Foundation helping bring educational, cultural, and family activities to the Del Mar community and public.

 My professional affiliations include the San Diego Criminal Defense Bar Association, San Diego County Bar Association, San Diego Psych-Law Society, San Diego Society of Professional Journalists, and Partners in Crime/San Diego Sisters in Crime.